andeic/HUE/README.md

 HUE
 ===

 HUE is a JavaScript library for the Philips Hue lightbulbs.
+You can view the documentation here http://andeic.github.io/HUE/.